PaloAltoNetworks/gaia/doc/documentation.md

 Last update date of the object.

-### CloudPublicIpAddress
+### CloudPublicIPAddress

-A CloudPublicIpAddress represents a PublicIpAdress as defined in an Azure cloud provider.
+A CloudPublicIPAddress represents a PublicIPAdress as defined in an Azure cloud provider.

 #### Example